 Courtney McMickens, MD, MPH

 I came to CHA for the diversity of the patient population, the rich history within the department of psychiatry, and the mission of the hospital to serve the surrounding community.
 I am interested in school-based mental health, effects of early childhood adversity on educational achievement, and promoting resiliency within a school- or community-based treatment setting.

 I came to CHA because I wanted to train in a hospital system dedicated to serving the community.
-This public mission was important to me because I wanted to be part of a team committed to providing the best possible care to those needing it most.
-I have enjoyed the sense of shared passion here at CHA, and I am constantly inspired by the level of thoughtfulness and compassion displayed by my colleagues.
-Other interests I hope to pursue here at CHA include medical education, school-based mental health care, and systems of care.
+I wanted to be part of a team committed to providing the best possible care to those needing it most, and that is exactly what I have found here at CHA.
+I love the people I work with, and I am constantly inspired by everyone's level of thoughtfulness and compassion.
+Specific interests that I hope to pursue here at CHA include working with children on the autism spectrum, medical education, and school-based mental health care.

 I came to Cambridge Health Alliance because of my desire to work at a site that was not only part of a larger academic institution, but one that offered a system-based care approach within a community setting.
 The staff at CHA are supportive and invested in the academic and personal growth of all its trainees.
 I am interested in adolescent substance use disorders, and since my arrival I have been able to collaborate with Harvard faculty members on both projects and publications.